 Virtual Private Network

-Whether you’re on an open public WiFi at a cool Balinese café or using a 4G WiFi router rental, whenever you connect to the Internet, your personal data could be at risk.
+Whether you’re on an open public WiFi at a cool Balinese café or using your own SIM card, whenever you connect to the Internet, your personal data could be at risk.
 That’s why it’s so important—whether at home or abroad—to always connect using a solid virtual private network (VPN).

 For travellers in Bali (or anywhere for that matter), I highly recommend NordVPN.